Introduction

 Example time frame:

-• Week 2: Setup new process.
+- Week 2: Setup new process.

-• Week 3: Milestone A complete.
+- Week 3: Milestone A complete.

-• Week 4: Milestone B complete.
+- Week 4: Milestone B complete.

-• Week 5: Milestone C complete.
+- Week 5: Milestone C complete.

 Project Terms

-Specify your payment terms, including:
+Clearly outline your payment terms, including:

-• When payments are due, including a payment plan if applicable.
+- When payments are due, including a payment plan if applicable.

-• How the client can pay.
+- How the client can pay.

-• What the penalties are for late payment.
+- And the penalties for late payments.

 Talk about ownership and copyright in respect of the work produced for the client.
 Will you own the copyright?
 Or is it released to the client upon project completion and receipt of full payment?